 Can I install applications or save files to these computers?

-No, they are configured with software that protects them from viruses and unintended software installs (they’re configured or’frozen’ with Deep Freeze software).
-Save your files to a thumb drive or other location, because when the machine is restarted, all machine changes are lost.
+No, they are configured with software that protects them from viruses and unintended software installs (they’re configured or ‘frozen’ with Deep Freeze software which prevents changes to the computers).
+Save your files to a thumb drive, W: drive, Dropbox or other location, because files temporarily stored on a lab computer’s hard drive ARE NOT PERMANENT.
+When the machine is restarted, all machine changes are lost.

 How do I request software for a new semester?

 Each semester faculty and staff may request software changes by contacting the COEN IT Services Department by responding to the email sent out to all faculty and staff from the Dean’s office about software change requests (prior to the deadline).